Here’s How Metallic Plates Are Used in Refrigeration

 Humble Home Fridges

 Your humble home kitchen fridge is likely to be using a metallic plate as part of its job keeping your food and drinks cold.
 Essentially, a compressor constricts refrigerant vapour in order to increase its pressure and then pushes it through a metal plate full of coils.
 The metal plate, usually found on the back of the fridge transfers the air temperature in your kitchen into the vapour which causes it to turn into a liquid.
 This liquid cools down as it flows through the inside of the fridge system while also absorbing the heat, thus, cooling down the air inside the fridge.
+Cooling can help in preserving any food item for a longer period; hence, the fridge has become an important part of a kitchen.
+It might be important to do regular maintenance of the fridge so that its heat exchange system works well.
+Fridges available in different appliance stores (or in an Appliance Outlet NZ) tend to use metallic plates for cooling.
 This is a good example of a heat exchange system being used.

 Innovative researchers have begun looking at alternative ways that metal plates can be used in fridges.
 USA based scientists have been looking at how sound waves travel in different gasses and eventually stumbled upon sound waves as a method of cooling metal plates.

 Essentially, they found that the compression and expansion of sound waves travelling through gasses – like Oxygen – can be used to cool and heat metal plates.
 By stacking up metal plates and pushing sound waves through them, then attaching a heat exchanger at the two ends of the stacks, refrigeration can be achieved.
 While the technology is still being developed, prototypes were sent on NASA’s space shuttle missions!

 Refrigerant Dehumidifier Systems